rossant/website/content/2015-compiler-data-visualization.md

 SPIR-V has a nice support for arbitrarily complex data types, and a NumPy-like API could be used.

 One significant advantage of Vulkan and SPIR-V over OpenGL is that the framework encompasses OpenCL-like GPGPU kernels as well as visualization shaders.
-Therefore, it would be possible to execute computation kernels on the same GPU data structures that are used for visualization, with no copy involved at all.
+Therefore, it would be possible to execute computation kernels on the same GPU data structures than those that are used for visualization, with no copy at all.
 Typical examples include real-time visualization of numerically-simulated systems like fluids, n-body simulations, biological networks, and so on.

 ### Higher-level APIs